-Topics/Modules to be covered in the year:
+Topics/Modules to be covered this year are:

 - Computer Systems (exam) - Computational thinking, algorithms and programming (exam)

 • The two exam units will be sat in the summer of Year 11.
 Both exams are 11⁄2 hours and are each worth 50% of the final mark.